ChateauClaudia-Labs/ccl-chassis/devops/README.md

 The CCL-DevOps machinery is implemented as a suite of Bash scripts.

-Pipelines running CCL-DevOps are only meant to be run in Linux, even if CCL applications like Apodeixi orten are multi-platform (Windows and Unix).
+Pipelines running CCL-DevOps are only meant to be run in Linux, even if CCL applications like Apodeixi often are multi-platform (Windows and Unix).

 Windows developers must therefore rely on WSL to run CI/CD pipelines.